-Minor differences between breasts are very common and considered normal.
-Surgery may be considered when there are more obvious variations in the size, shape and/or position of the breasts and the nipples.
+Minor differences between breasts are very common.
+Surgery may be considered when there are considerable variations in the size, shape and/or position of the breasts and the nipples.

 Breast asymmetry correction surgery is performed to minimise symptomatic differences between the breasts.
 The asymmetry can occur naturally with each breast developing differently or it may be the result of previous surgery or medical treatments such as radiotherapy.
 Depending on the amount of difference between the individual’s breasts and their characteristics, a number of aesthetic and reconstructive breast surgical techniques can be considered to correct breast asymmetry.

 Please note that individual results will vary depending on the individual, their genetics and lifestyle factors, and all surgeries have associated risks.
 Before proceeding with any surgery, it is advisable to seek a second opinion from an appropriately qualified medical practitioner such as a Plastic Surgeon.
 Dr. Gary Avery (MED0001633092) a registered medical practitioner, with specialist registration in Surgery – Plastic Surgery.
 Dr Avery is also a member of the two leading professional associations for plastic surgeons in Australia, Australasian Society of Aesthetic Plastic Surgeons (ASAPS) and Australian Society of Plastic Surgeons (ASPS).
 Their websites provide additional information regarding plastic surgery in Australia that you might find useful, please visit ASAPS and ASPS.

 Possible surgical options include breast augmentation with a breast implant, breast lift with or without a breast implant, or a breast reduction to one or both breasts.
 Each breast may have a similar procedure to a differing extent (for example different sized breast implants) or each breast may have a different procedure (such as a breast reduction for the larger breast and a breast augmentation for the smaller breast).